muldjord/occurity/README.md

 * `greenValue=210`: Sets the green color value or SVG charts.
 To make this work, the initial green color of the SVG elements has to be `#00d200`.
 * `sizeResetTime=240`: After this many seconds of inactivity, the charts will reset back to the startsize as defined in `charts.xml`.
 * `hibernateTime=140`: After this many minutes of inactivity, the monitor will turn off to avoid burn-in.
 You can turn it back on by pressing `q`.
-* `rowSkipDelta=4`: The number of lines skipped when pressing 'w' and 's'
+* `rowSkipDelta=4`: The number of lines skipped when pressing 'w' and 's'.
-* `pinCode=4242`: Sets the pincode to be entered in order to unlock the Preferences dialog.
-Default is `4242`
+* `pinCode=4242`: Sets the pincode to be entered in order to unlock the Preferences and Updater dialogs.
+Default is `4242`.

 ## Keyboard control
 * q: Hibernate / turn monitor off